gadicc/meteor-headers/README.md

 This is the same reason why we can't rely on the headers available on the open socket (sockjs / websocket), as used in `methodClientIP()`.
 Additionally, the script returns the values straight away, and will be available as soon as the document ready callbacks are fired.

-Why the unique token?
-See below.
+Note, although we HAVE to get the headers via the server, it would be great if we didn't have to make another request to the server.
+At the end of the day, this functionality should be provided internally be Meteor.
+This package is a workaround until that day :>

 *After the headers are retrieved, send our unique token via livedata*